CiscoDevNet/terraform-provider-aci/gen/docs/test_configuration.md

 #### ForceNew bucket auto-derivation
 Non-parent properties copy their Create entry into ForceNew.
 Only `parent_dn` (and `tDn` for single-target relations) is explicitly populated with a second reference, drawn from the second auto-resolved Parent/Target dependency.
 Per-property `force_new` overrides exist in YAML but are rarely needed.

+#### Legacy bucket auto-derivation

+Driven by `state_upgrades` entries on the class definition (see `state_upgrades.md`).
+For each property:

+1. **Explicit YAML wins.** `test_config.legacy` always replaces auto-derivation.
+This is the sole path when the legacy alias has a different Terraform type than the current attribute (auto-derive cannot guess a valid HCL shape).
+2. **Skip when not testable.** If the property has no `TestValues`, has `IgnoreInTest=true`, or is `ReadOnly`, Legacy stays nil.
+3. **Skip when no testable legacy alias exists.** A legacy alias is testable when at least one `StateUpgradeValue` entry has `Status` `Functioning` or `Frozen` AND renames the attribute.
+Same-name entries (type-only or restriction-only changes) are not separately testable because they share the current attribute name. `Removed` entries are migration-only and never produce a Legacy bucket.
+4. **Skip with a generator warning when types diverge.** When any non-`Removed` legacy alias declares a `legacy_type` different from the current property's type, auto-derivation refuses to guess (cloning Create would produce HCL of the wrong shape).
+The generator logs a `Warn` and requires explicit `test_config.legacy` in the property definition.
+Templates can detect this case by observing `len(TestValues.Legacy) == 0` despite the property carrying a `Functioning`/`Frozen` `StateUpgradeValue` with a renamed alias.
+5. **Otherwise: clone Create.** Each entry in `Create` is copied into `Legacy` field-for-field (including `Versions`).
+The legacy alias re-uses the current attribute's values, just rendered under its prior name.

+Legacy runs at the end of Loop 3 (`setPropertyTestValues`), after `parent_dn` / `tDn` placeholder resolution, so any dependency-derived `Create` entries are already wired and safe to clone.

 ### 2.5 IgnoreInTest vs SupportedVersions

 - `IgnoreInTest`: Property is **never** testable regardless of version (e.g., broken API behavior).
 Set via `test_config.ignore_in_test: true` in YAML.